 The easiest way to manage installing, upgrading, and removing software is using APT (Advanced Packaging Tool) from Debian.
-If a piece of software is packaged in Debian and it works on the Raspberry Pi's ARM architecture, it should also be available in Raspbian.
+If a piece of software is packaged in Debian and it works on the Raspberry Pi's ARM architecture, it should also be available in Raspberry Pi OS.

 To install new packages, or update existing ones, you'll need an internet connection.